 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, X-rays and infection prevention and control.
+These included audits of dental care records, radiographs and infection prevention and control.
 They had clear records of the results of these audits and the resulting action plans and improvements.

-The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The staff team at the practice had annual appraisals.
+The practice manager and the provider showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+Staff had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.